How to#

-How to create a new directory in the command line#
+Create a new directory using the command line#

 In the command line the mkdir command (short for “make directory) can be used to create a new directory.